Benkralex/Benkralex/README.md

 - 👋 Hi, I’m @Benkralex
-- 👀 I’m interested in Webcoding, Python, Dart/Flutter and Java
+- 👀 I’m interested in Webdev, Android and Python
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning C++ with Advent of Code
-- 💞️ I’m looking to collaborate on WerwolfApp, a open-source app for the party game
+- 💞️ I’m looking to collaborate on WerwolfApp, PartyGames, Socius or of my other repos
 - 📫 How to reach me: GitHub comment

 <!---